 - The ability to use computer software and programmes like Adobe Photoshop, or a customer relationship platform (CRM) like Zendesk

-- Having a valid driving licence
+- Possessing a valid driving licence

 Examples of soft skills include: